one-ware/one-ware.com/blog/2024-03-15-beta/index.md

 ### Extensions

-As already said, OneWare Studio focuses on extensibility.
+As already said, ONE WARE Studio focuses on extensibility.
 Plugins can be easily installed using the package manager and are capable of offering all kinds of new features.

 ![Extensions](img/extensions.png)

-As OneWare Studio uses .NET 8.0 and Avalonia, a template for generating UI Extensions can be found [here](https://github.com/one-ware/OneWare.Templates)
+As ONE WARE Studio uses .NET 8.0 and Avalonia, a template for generating UI Extensions can be found [here](https://github.com/one-ware/OneWare.Templates)
 Precise documentation on how to create Extensions (Adding new FPGAs, Simulators, Toolchains and more) will be available soon!

 ## Roadmap